-The 2021 Eligibility List identifies which country components meet eligibility requirements, according to the Global Fund Eligibility Policy.
+The 2022 eligibility list identifies which country components meet eligibility requirements for this year, according to the Global Fund Eligibility Policy.
 Eligibility does not guarantee an allocation.
 If a country has no eligible components, it does not appear on the list.
-The 2021 list has no impact on allocations already communicated for the 2020-2022 period.
+The 2022 list has no impact on allocations already communicated for the 2020-2022 period.
 The 2023 eligibility list, published at the end of 2022, will determine which country components are eligible for an allocation for the 2023-2025 allocation period.

 To facilitate advanced planning by eligible countries that will transition from Global Fund support, the Global Fund has produced a list of country components projected to transition fully from Global Fund financing by 2028 due to improvements in income classification and based on current eligibility criteria.
 These projections are not intended as binding determinations or statements of Global Fund policy, and are only provided as an additional resource to assist countries in preparing for transition.